koonerts/algo/docs/algo-templates.md

     FOR i FROM 0 TO length(heights)-1 DO
       WHILE stack is not empty AND heights[stack.top] > heights[i] DO Pop height from stack
-        Calculate width = i - stack.top - 1 if stack not empty, else i
+        Calculate width = i - stack.top - 1 IF stack not empty, ELSE i
         Calculate area = height × width
-        Update maxArea if area is larger
+        Update maxArea IF area is larger

       Push i onto stack